-We shouldn’t harbor illusions about the nature of the message and people’s response to it.
-Many will cringe and reject it and you in the process; some will receive it and believe.
+Therefore, we shouldn’t harbor illusions about the nature of the message and peoples response to it.
+Many will cringe and reject it and you in the process, while some will receive it and believe in Jesus.

 Paul elaborates: “For the message of the cross is foolishness to those who are perishing, but to us who are being saved it is the power of God” (1 Corinthians 1:18).

 But rejection is not just an unwelcome aspect of the Christian life.
 It’s the pathway to fully identify with our Lord.
 As believers we long for and gravitate toward the positive benefits of following Jesus: forgiveness of sin, abundant and eternal life, love, joy and peace that transcends our circumstances, purpose, and more.
 Yet our identification with the Lord is not only about identifying with Him in His victory, it’s about identifying with Him in His sorrow.
 He was, as the Bible states, a “Man of sorrows and acquainted with grief” (Isaiah 53:3).